 Many Platinum members have recently reported successful award seat releases, from domestic economy class flights right through to international first class flights!
 One member was even recently able to secure two business class seats to Chile.

 Just called and had immediate success getting 2 x J released for BNE-SYD-SCL-SYD-BNE.
 Very happy with QFF

 If you’re a Platinum Qantas frequent flyer member, the process of requesting an award seat release is relatively simple.
 You’ll just need to call the airline and ask.
 Your first choice may not always be available, but generally the agent will be able to offer you something if you are flexible enough with dates and flight times.

-As a general rule, award seat releases will only be approved if there is availability in the “lower” fare classes on that flight.
+As a general rule, award seat releases will only be approved if there is availability in the lowest revenue fare class on that flight.
 In other words, seats will only be released if many seats in the desired cabin class remain empty.
 For international business class, for example, there will need to be seats for sale in the “I” fare class before any request will be considered.
 Those with an Expert Flyer subscription will be able to check for this.

 D for Domestic Business, I for International Business… Note that this doesn’t mean that you’ll get the seats, just that you won’t get an automatic “no” and that the agents can forward on for manual review.

 While a relatively empty cabin will increase your chances of a successful reward seat release, it is never guaranteed.
 As this is an unpublished benefit for Platinum members, the airline is under no obligation to release an award seat to you.
 But if you’re hoping to use your points and can’t find an award, it certainly doesn’t hurt to ask!

 For some Platinum frequent flyers, this is one of their most highly valued status benefits.

 I’ve done this several times and always been offered good options.
 It is probably the best WP benefit apart from F Lounge!